testingisdocumenting/webtau/webtau-docs/webtau/writing-tests/data-driven-scenarios.md

 # Dynamic Scenarios

 Every time you call `scenario` method a new scenario is being registered.
-Define scenarios in a loop to have dynamic scenarios based on a provided data.
+Define scenarios in a loop to have dynamic scenarios based on provided data.

 :include-file: scenarios/concept/simpleDynamicScenario.groovy {title: "dynamic scenarios"}